cs-ed/impacts-SherrySwenson/README.md

 Introduction to Computer Science: This course will be available to middle school or 9th grade students as an elective course.
 It has been a difficult number of years for Paradise Unified School District, starting with the Camp Fire devastation and continuing with the Covid 19 pandemic before adequate recovery could take place.
 There have not been many opportunities for diversification in courses and the emphasis has been on educational basics.

 This course will serve as an introduction to computer science concepts using Project Stem's CS Explorations 2: Artificial Intelligence as the course backdrop.
 Mapped to CTSA Standards, no prerequisites or prior knowledge will be required.
 For many students, this will be their first dedicated course in computer science.
 There will be a responsibility to fully introduce a background that educates the students not only on the understanding and application of processes but on the ethics of the discipline and the impacts upon society - with an emphasis on curriculum that encourages diversity, equity, and inclusion.
 The coursework will reflect a dedication to doing so along with continued reflection and adaption as I evaluate the effectiveness of the instruction.

-## Plan
+### Plan

 ### Learning Objectives

-CS Explorations 2: Artificial Intelligence
+CS Explorations 2: Artificial Intelligence - This curriculum was chosen because of its focus on social implications.
+According to Project Stem:
 > This course provides students with an introduction to artificial intelligence, designed around engaging activities and lessons that integrate CS and computational thinking concepts with ethical design and responsible use, as students explore how these technologies can help solve problems and improve life for themselves and their communities.

 - Block A: Getting Started With Artificial Intelligence